2metres/health-role-descriptions/index.md

 You and your teams will build minimum viable products according to our service design principles, and apply technology pragmatically.
 You will create and test hypotheses about user behaviour by using analytics, observing real users and acting on the results.

-You will work in co-located teams, and help evolve the DTA’s remote working practices.
-You will participate in wider internal and external communities (eg content design guilds) that guide how we work at the DTA and across government.
+You will work in co-located teams, and help evolve the program's remote working practices.